markh-de/KiVar/README.md

 ### KiVar Plugin

 The recommended plugin installation method is to use KiCad's integrated **Plugin and Content Manager**.
 KiVar is included in the **official PCM repository**, allowing a smooth and safe installation and update experience.
-For manual installation users can also choose to download the plugin archive package.

 Required steps: